sharathsarangmath/hotel-ai-chatbot-test/README.md

-# Hotel AI QA Suite
+# Hotel AI Chatbot QA Suite

 A comprehensive AI/LLM test suite for a hotel concierge chatbot built on the Anthropic Claude API.
 This project demonstrates production-grade QA engineering practices for AI agent testing including